 No trap awaits me.

-They are sited movement caught by my eye,
+They are sighted movement caught by my eye,

 The first course is mine and measured to my need.